 Evaluating atomic clocks of today: (clockwise starting with top left) GPS IIF RAFS, AEHF RMO, PRS10, CSAC, LN-CSAC.

-AEROSPACE

 COMPOSITES

-Technology Development and Prototyping Rapid and Agile Acquisitions Composite materials are common in a wide range of ground and air-based industries, but composites used in spacecraft have unique requirements and considerations.
+Composite materials are common in a wide range of ground and air-based industries, but composites used in spacecraft have unique requirements and considerations.
 The Composites Laboratory not only has extensive knowledge and experience supporting composite space hardware, we also have the facilities to manufacture and study composite materials.

-Aerospace has supported every aspect of composite materials for space applications from high-temperature carbon-carbon composite processing for exit cones and nozzles to low-moisture absorbing polycyanurate resin components for satellite
+Aerospace has supported every aspect of composite materials for space applications from high-temperature carbon-carbon composite processing for exit cones and nozzles to low-moisture absorbing polycyanurate resin components for satellite structures.

-In the Composites Lab, we pair our manufacturing and analytical capabilities to provide end-toend expertise for our customers. structures.
 Our expertise coupled with our manufacturing capabilities allows us to support composite space hardware issues for a wide range of programs and customers.

+In the Composites Lab, we pair our manufacturing and analytical capabilities to provide end-toend expertise for our customers.

 The Composites Laboratory has extensive experience and the full suite of capabilities to manufacture parts, evaluate composite microstructures, and thermally and mechanically test composite materials.
 Our unique experience in the manufacture and development of non-structural composites for innovative space solutions means we stand apart from the rest of the space industry in this field.

 Aerospace continues to stay on the forefront of composites research by characterizing new composite materials for reusable launch vehicles, carbon-loaded composites for antenna applications, and replicated optics that stand to revolutionize optical components for space.
 We are also pioneering new manufacturing and testing protocols and methodologies for a more agile industry.